Maciej8601/todos-klist-react/README.md

 # Task list
 https://maciej8601.github.io/todos-list-react/

 Hello!
-Here you will be able to add some tasks to do.
+You will be able to add some tasks to do in this website.

 ## Used Technologies:
 - HTML